-This journal encourages submissions that provide new theoretical insights to advance our understanding of human resource development.
+This journal encourages submissions that provide new theoretical insights to advance our understanding of human resource development and related disciplines.
 Such papers may include syntheses of existing bodies of theory, new substantive theories, exploratory conceptual models, taxonomies and typology developed as foundations for theory, treatises in formal theory construction, papers on the history of theory, critique of theory that includes alternative research propositions, metatheory, and integrative literature reviews with strong theoretical implications.
 Papers addressing foundations of HRD might address philosophies of HRD, historical foundations, definitions of the field, conceptual organization of the field, and ethical foundations.
 Human Resource Development Review takes a multi-paradigm view of theory building so submissions from different paradigms are encouraged.

 |Frank Achtenhagen||Georg-August University, Göttingen, Germany|

 |Chiraprapha "Tan" Akaraborworn||National Institute for Development Administration|

 |Ross Azevedo||University of Minnesota, USA|

-|Stephen Billett||Griffith University|
+|Stephen Billett||Griffith University, Australia|

-|Jamie Callahan||Drexel University|
+|Jamie Callahan||Drexel University, USA|

-|Monica Danielson||The Toro Company|
+|Monica Danielson||The Toro Company, USA|